Monday, February 1, 2021

 "if by looking at the leaves falling in the wind one forgets one's attachment to fame and wealth and comprehends the worthlessness of worldly existence [...] then waka can serve [...] as a means to understanding the Buddhist teachings." (trans. in Rajyashree Pandey 1998, 45)

-Instead of finding equanimity in the taste of no taste as with blandness, we find equanimity by accepting the impermanence of tastes.
-Turning our minds away from the worldly winds by thematizing impermanence is therefore another way in which art can be an upāyaI take this as well to be the intent behind Rujing's verse "Lingyun saw peach blossomons opening, / But I see peach blossoms scattering" (Heine, 2020, 140) which Dōgen cites in the fascicle "Udambara Blossoms".
-Heine describes that
+Instead of finding peace in the taste of no taste as with blandness, we find equanimity by accepting the transience of tastes.
+Thematizing impermanence is, therefore, another way for art to turn our minds away from the worldly winds–another way in which art can be an upāya.
+This is also the meaning I interpret from Rujing's verse "Lingyun saw peach blossoms opening, / But I see peach blossoms scattering" (Heine 2020, 140) which Dōgen references in the "Udambara Blossoms" fascicle.
+Heine (2020) explains that Rujing suggests that instead of only celebrating the beauty of blossoms, their scattering can serve as a reminder of letting go of human attachments, similar to the experience of casting off body-mind and embracing the emptiness of Buddha nature.

 Decreasing emtionality through zōka